aemonge/aemonge/openspec/changes/restore-restricted-devbox-fd-compatibility/tasks.md

 ### Human validation

-- [ ] Human runs the host acceptance, confirms exact process substitution plus all four compatibility links in restricted and locked modes without broad `/dev`, and returns `VALID`.
+- [x] Human ran the host acceptance, confirmed exact process substitution plus all four compatibility links in restricted and locked modes without broad `/dev`, and returned `VALID` at 2026-08-24T08:11:47Z.
+Login-shell `tty` warnings were observed and accepted; the chained acceptance commands completed successfully.